British bulldog (game): Crows and Cranes

 Crows and Cranes, also known as Black and Blue, is an early 20th century team game brought from England to the States by American soldiers.
 It was described in November 1918 in The Youth's Companion magazine.
-Its roots go back to a German combat game called Day and Night or Black and White, published in 1796 by J. C. F. GutsMuths, which in turn is based on the ancient Greek game of Ostracinda.In the middle of the playground two groups of players of equal numbers are formed in parallel lines about one yard apart.
+Its roots go back to a German combat game called Day and Night or Black and White, published in 1796 by J. C. F. GutsMuths, which in turn is based on the ancient Greek game of Ostracinda.

+In the middle of the playground two groups of players of equal numbers are formed in parallel lines about one yard apart.
 A player, chosen as instructor, designates one line as the "Crows" and the other as the "Cranes".
 All players stand facing the instructor, who takes his place apart from the game (e. g. about two yards from one end of the lines).
 The goals are located thirty feet back of each line.
 The instructor starts the game by calling (and drawling) the consonants of each group's name: "K – r – r – r – r...", and then suddenly runs it off into either "Crows!" or "Cranes!".
 The aim of the game is to think ahead and react immediately to the possible situation of being the chaser or being chased.
-The players of one group, whose name the instructor calls, turn quickly and run towards their goal while the other players cross over the middle of the playground and chase them, tagging as many as possible.
+The players of one group, whose name the instructor calls, turn quickly and run toward their goal while the other players cross over the middle of the playground and chase them, tagging as many as possible.
 Those tagged must join the opposite group (in another variant they have to leave the game).
 The instructor can switch the call while the chasing process to reverse the action.
 If the Crows were chasing the Cranes and the instructor calls "Crows!", all the players must switch roles and directions.
 After the first round the players go back to the starting point and build new lines.
 The game continues until one group is successful by retaining a larger number of players at a given time.